 E6.2.1 In any spaces with fenestration, evaluate opportunities for daylight harvesting by determining the spatial daylight autonomy (sDA) in accordance with IES LM-83.
-In spaces where $sDA{300,50\%}$ is greater than 55%, consider installing daylight switching or daylight dimming controls (and appropriate ballasts if the lighting system is fluorescent or HID) to reduce use of electric lighting.
+In spaces where $sDA{300,50\%}$ is greater than 55%, consider installing daylight switching or daylight dimming controls (and appropriate ballasts if the lighting system is fluorescent or high-intensity discharge [HID]) to reduce use of electric lighting.